 To inspire future generations to preserve both our natural heritage and also our cultural heritage.

 Her work can be summarized in three ways –

 Cheraine Collette’s work covers every aspect of photographic production, from photographing- to manipulating and digitally painting her images.

 In her photography, you will often find fauna, which she has photographed in their own natural habitat, to make the audience more aware that fauna can be left in peace for the final photograph.

 Essentially, she creates imaginary worlds from scratch.
 Composed of photographed parts of nature and locations across the globe.

-Since 2019, in the course of 1,5 year, Cheraine Collette has won 79 prizes in total consisting out of 1- overall winner, 8 -1st prizes, 2 – 2nd prizes, 4 – Gold, 2 – Silver, and 63 – honourable mention & Highly Commended in internationally acclaimed photography competitions such as the International Photography Awards (IPA), the Prix de la Photographie Paris(PX3), the Julia Margaret Cameron Awards (2020), the Pollux Awards, the Siena International Photo Award (SIPA), and more with her photography series and other works.
+Since 2019, in the course of 1,5 year, Cheraine Collette has won 84 prizes in total consisting out of 1- overall winner, 8 -1st prizes, 2 – 2nd prizes, 4 – Gold, 2 – Silver, and 63 – honourable mention & Highly Commended in internationally acclaimed photography competitions such as the International Photography Awards (IPA), the Prix de la Photographie Paris(PX3), the Julia Margaret Cameron Awards (2020), the Pollux Awards, the Siena International Photo Award (SIPA), and more.

 She published her first book with a multi-award-winning body of work in 2020.

 She continues her practice currently in her studio in Otterlo, the Netherlands.